 Thailand is a popular destination for travellers, but the tropical climate makes the risk of mosquito- and water-borne diseases high, particularly during the rainy season from April to December.
 Quality of medical care available there is generally high and accessible to travellers.

 The following list of vaccines are the official recommendations for travel to Thailand.
 Which vaccines you need will depend on a variety of factors, including your medical history and the details of your trip.

 Book an appointment online to get vaccinated at your local pharmacy.
 If you are unsure as to which vaccinations you require, book a free telephone consultation with one of our medical advisors, who will create a vaccine plan based on your needs.

-There is a low risk of catching malaria in most of Thailand, while there is a low to no risk of malaria in cities popular with British tourists, including Bangkok, Pattaya and Phuket.
+There is currently a very low risk of catching malaria in most of Thailand, including cities popular with tourists, such as Bangkok, Pattaya and Phuket.

 Thailand is currently categorised as having a moderate risk of zika virus transmission.

 There is no vaccine or medication currently available for prevention against zika, so pregnant women are advised against non-essential travel to Thailand, as there is a link between infection during pregnancy and babies being born with birth defects.

 Those who are planning on getting pregnant should also avoid travel to Thailand, or wait for at least 6 months after travelling there.

 Is there a risk of dengue in Thailand?